 To apply, please visit AcademicJobsOnline.

-A complete application consists of a cover letter, curriculum vitae, three letters of reference, selected written work, and statements on research, teaching and diversity.
-The diversity statement should articulate your demonstrated commitments and capacities to contribute to diversity, equity, and inclusion through research, teaching, mentoring, and/or outreach and engagement.
-Review of applications will begin on September 20, 2019, and will continue until the position is filled.
-Inquiries may be directed to the search committee via email.
+A complete application consists of a cover letter, curriculum vitae, research and teaching statements, and three letters of reference.
+The cover letter should include a statement describing your record to date of research, teaching, and service activity related to diversity, equity, and inclusion, as well as the ways you would hope to contribute to such activities in the future.
+Review of applications will begin on January 21, 2020, and will continue until the position is filled.
+Inquiries may be directed to the search committee Chair, Dr. Mike Vuolo via email.

 The project works in four areas: (i) developing new statistical methods to classify deaths by cause using data from verbal autopsies, (ii) understanding measurement error inherent in verbal autopsy interviews, (iii) contributing to the creation and maintenance of global standards for verbal autopsy, and (iv) developing software to integrate automated cause of death classification methods into civil registration and vital statistics work flows in 10-20 developing countries in Africa, Asia, and Latin America.
 While making contributions in all three areas, the Postdoctoral Researcher’s primary responsibility will be developing and improving new statistical methods for the automated classification of deaths by cause using verbal autopsy data.
 The Postdoctoral Researcher will join a highly active team consisting of statisticians at the University of Washington and Yale University; the OSU-based team; and collaborators at the World Health Organization, the US CDC, the London School of Hygiene and Tropical Medicine, and Vital Strategies (a Bloomberg grantee).
 The project is expected to publish methods development in statistical journals, substantive applications in health and medical journals, and to create and disseminate robust open source software to implement the methods.
 The Postdoctoral Researcher will be expected to lead work on publications aimed at leading statistical journals, to present that work at statistics conferences, and to create open source software implementing the results.